Skeldir/go-cheat-sheet/README.md

 * Imperative language
 * Statically typed
 * Syntax similar to Java/C/C++, but less parantheses and no semicolons
-* Compiles to native code (no JVM)
+* Compiles to native code (no VM/Interpreter)
 * No classes, but structs with methods
 * Interfaces
 * No implementation inheritance.
-There's [type embedding](http://golang.org/doc/effective%5Fgo.html#embedding), though.
+There's [type embedding](http://golang.org/doc/effective%5Fgo.html#embedding), though
 * Functions are first class citizens
 * Functions can return multiple values
-* Go has closures
+* Closures
 * Pointers, but not pointer arithmetic
 * Built-in concurrency primitives: Goroutines and Channels